Simple-Robotics/proxqp_benchmark/README.md

 | 1.0    | 19.3              | 3.5             | 6938.0             | 76844.2            | 260.6              |

-These results have been executed with a 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz CPU.
+These results have been obtained with a 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz CPU.

 ## Maros Meszaros problems
 These are the hard problems from the [Maros Meszaros testset](http://www.cuter.rl.ac.uk/Problems/marmes.shtml) converted using [CUTEst](https://ccpforge.cse.rl.ac.uk/gf/project/cutest/wiki) and the scripts in the [maros_meszaros_data/](./problem_classes/maros_meszaros_data) folder.